jpcx/treee/README.md

   (at your option) any later version.

-  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the internalied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.